Overview

 GIVE Initiative

-GIVE uses evidence-based strategies and focuses on four core elements to address shootings and gun violence:
+GIVE focuses on four core elements to address shootings and gun violence:

-- People - The strategy must focus preventative and enforcement efforts on top offenders who have been identified as being responsible for most shootings and homicides or aggravated assaults.
+- People – The strategy must focus preventative and enforcement efforts on top offenders who have been identified as being responsible for most shootings and homicides or firearm-related violent crimes (murder, rape, robbery, aggravated assault).

 - Places - The strategy must focus preventative and enforcement efforts on the geographic locations (hot spots) where crime data and analysis demonstrate that most shootings and homicides or aggravated assaults occur.